muratk3n/thirdwave/en/README.md

 Quick doomsday check, just wanted to see if there are any spikes in overall earthquakes..

 No spikes.
-The signal looks mean-reverting (have a stat test for that, did not use)
+The signal looks mean-reverting (no need for stat test IMO)

 ```python
 import pandas as pd